 If your claim is denied, don’t give up!
 You can appeal the decision by completing and submitting a VA Form 9, “Application for Appeal of Denial of Service-Connected Disability Benefits.”
 The VA form can be submitted online, by mail, or in person at a local VA office.

-My VA Benefits Claim Was Denied: Now What Do I Do?
+My VA Benefits Claim Was Denied: VA Disability Appeals

-If you decide to file an appeal, it is important to understand that there are several levels of appeals, and the VA appeals process can be lengthy.
+If you decide to file an appeal, it is crucial to understand that there are several levels to overcome, and the VA disability appeals process can be lengthy.
 The best way to protect your rights and maximize your chances of receiving benefits is to speak with an experienced attorney specializing in VA disability law.

-The Veterans Appeals Process to Obtain All Deserved Benefits
+The VA Disability Appeals Process to Obtain All Deserved Benefits

-Providing New and Relevant Evidence to the Board of Veterans’ Appeals
+Providing New and Relevant Evidence to the Board of VA Disability Appeals

 If you are thinking of appealing a denial of benefits to the BVA, there are several things you can do to increase your chances of success:

-- Submit additional evidence to the BVA, including new evidence not considered by the VA and any new and relevant evidence submitted since the VA made its decision.
+- Submit additional evidence to the BVA (Board of VA Disability Appeals), including new evidence not considered by the VA and any new and relevant evidence submitted since the VA made its decision.

 - Ensure your argument is clear and concise.
-The BVA is not required to overturn a VA decision simply because a claimant disagrees with it.
+The BVA is not required to overturn a VA decision simply because a claimant disagrees.
 The BVA will only overturn a decision if it finds that the VA’s decision was wrong.

 - Get help from an attorney or veteran service organization.
 These organizations can help you gather all old together with new and relevant evidence to prepare your argument before submitting it to the BVA.